Chapter 5:

 The exact words I heard when I had that first oblivious conversation with Asa.
 This time, the commandment bellowed in my mind like it was one of my own thoughts.
 Incredible and poignant.

-I put extra emphasis and emotion in my mind.
-[Sending thoughts like this?]
+I put extra emphasis and emotion in my mind and imagined the recipient as Asa, who was the only impression my mind received.
+[Sending thoughts works like this?]

-[Make them for yourself.
+[Assemble them for yourself from your heart and soul.
 I’ll move our spiritual bodies together.]
+She said.

-I…I understand what to say.
-My mouth forced open in spite of the paralysis that had taken hold, and to Viatrix’s complete dismay, he heard me herald words.
+I…I understood what to say.
+My mouth forced open in spite of the paralysis that had taken hold, and to Viatrix’s complete dismay, he heard me herald words in the physical realm.
 He saw my body enlightened with a lantern’s radiance.
 I spoke with an eldritch amplification to my voice, intertwined with Asa’s distinct gallant speech.

 I am a bound human in a ritual of the Gods.